shamshel7/Java-React-API-demo/README.md

 # Java-React API demo

-## Intro
-Welcome to my Java-React API demo.
-I've created it as per the instructions, however I thought it would be interesting to try to add a database, so I have.

 ## Running the code
 The code is run using Maven, which can be downloaded here: http://maven.apache.org/download.cgi